 I don’t have IBS any more.

-However, occurences in my life where I feel like a failure are still showing up to haunt me.
-Despite having a Masters degree and various successes to prove the contrary, the child in me is still doubting herself.
+But sometimes, despite having a Masters degree and various successes to prove the contrary, the child in me is still doubting herself.

 Recently the newsletter I carefully carve out and send out with my latest insights kept messing up.
-Links that I had carefully and manually altered, had code added to them for no logical reason – and they didn’t work.
+Links that I had carefully and manually altered, had code added to them for no apparent reason – and they didn’t work.

 Today I have a new “problem” with an image on a new post.
 I’m getting frustrated and starting to tweak and fight with it.
-Just like I used to do with my IBS.

 Despite my best efforts, I’m starting to feel that feeling of utter frustration.
-It’s crazy making.

 Fortunately I can spot a pattern.